 2) The gelling system (pectin vs. gelatin)

 You can sometimes spot the gelling system in the ingredient list.
-From a production standpoint, different gelling systems come with different process sensitivities and finishing expectations.
-The important takeaway for price comparison is that two gummies can look identical online while having very different manufacturing demands behind the scenes.
+Different gelling systems come with different process sensitivities and finishing expectations.
+The point for price comparison: two gummies can look identical online while having very different manufacturing demands behind the scenes.

 3) Packaging is part of the formula

-• Induction seal and liner to help reduce moisture ingress and protect product integrity.
+- Induction seal and liner help reduce moisture ingress and protect product integrity.

-• Desiccant in formats where moisture control is a priority (not universal, but meaningful when used appropriately).
+- Desiccant is used in formats where moisture control is a priority (not universal, but meaningful when used appropriately).

-• Sturdy bottle construction to maintain seal integrity and reduce deformation in hot lanes.
+- Sturdy bottle construction maintains seal integrity and reduces deformation in hot lanes.

-• Reasonable headspace to limit abrasion and clumping during transit.
+- Reasonable headspace limits abrasion and clumping during transit.

 4) Freight and fulfillment economics

 Gummies are heavy, and weight drives shipping costs fast.
 A bargain price can sometimes reflect distribution shortcuts rather than formulation efficiency.
-When comparing two products, keep in mind that logistics can be a substantial part of the cost stack-especially for higher-count bottles.
+Keep in mind that logistics can be a substantial part of the cost stack—especially for higher-count bottles.

 5) Basic listing consistency